 Not advisable, be sure you can make it to the next checkpoint before leaving your current one.
 Checkpoints will close once all runners are accounted for.
 The checkpoint may close behind you and before the stated time.

 20:30 Saturday evening to 06:30 Sunday morning.

 The course follows the Ridgeway National Trail and is waymarked throughout as such.
 Navigation throughout is along established trails.
-Runners are advised to check for sign posts at each junction to maintain their route and confidence especially at night even if you know your way.
+Runners are advised to check for sign posts at each junction to maintain their route and confidence especially at night even if they know the way.
 Most runners say the course is easy to follow.

 Should you wish to run with a map then look for Harvey Ridgeway Map.
 Mark the checkpoints on the map and keep it handy.
 Maps are only useful if you know how to read them.

 The last minibus will drive away at 09:30/11:30 exactly.
 Be aware though that the last registration is 09:30/11:30.
 This minibus is to take in to account any trains running late.
 The minibus staff will call the race director on your behalf informing him that you are late but will still make the start.

 Sometimes payments are halted due to gateways thinking a payment is in some way questionable.
 Whilst this is frustrating it is for good reason.
 If you are having problems paying contact email@example.com.